Samay-Kochhar/Cricket-LLM/README.md

 ### 0. Get the dataset
 `data/odi_bbb-25.csv` (~464 MB) is **not in git** (intentionally).
-Get the file from Pragnesh and place it at:
+Get the file from Samay and place it at:

 ```text
 data/odi_bbb-25.csv